akash-starvin/BakingApp/README.md

 ## Overview
 App for Android Developer Nanodegree program.
-Baking App will allow a user to select a recipe and see ingredients, video-guided steps for how to complete it.
+Baking App will allow a user to select a recipe and see video-guided steps for how to complete it.
+The user can also add to his home screen as a widget for faster access of the recipe.

 ## Libraries
 1. ExoPlayer